-- 1. Successful and unsuccessful system log-on attempts. - 2.
-Successful and unsuccessful attempts to use: - a. access permission on a user account, file, directory or other system resource; - b. create permission on a user account, file, directory or other system resource; - c. write permission on a user account, file, directory or other system resource; - d. delete permission on a user account, file, directory or other system resource; - e. change permission on a user account, file, directory or other system resource. - 3.
-Successful and unsuccessful attempts to change account passwords. - 4.
-Successful and unsuccessful actions by privileged accounts (i.e., root, Oracle, DBA, admin, etc.). - 5.
-Successful and unsuccessful attempts for users to: - a. access the audit log file;

-- b. modify the audit log file; - c. destroy the audit log file.
+- 1. System log-on attempts - 2.
+Attempts to use: - a.
+Access permission on a user account, file, directory, or other system resource; - b.
+Create permission on a user account, file, directory, or other system resource; - c.
+Write permission on a user account, file, directory, or other system resource; - d.
+Delete permission on a user account, file, directory, or other system resource; - e.
+Change permission on a user account, file, directory, or other system resource. - 3.
+Attempts to change account passwords - 4.
+Actions by privileged accounts (i.e., root, Oracle, DBA, admin, etc.) - 5.
+Attempts for users to: - a.
+Access the audit log file; - b.
+Modify the audit log file; - c.
+Destroy the audit log file. - d.
+Provide a rationale for why the event types selected for logging are deemed to be adequate to support after-the-fact investigations of incidents; and - e.
+Review and update the event types selected for logging annually.